-Immerse yourself in the world of Swiss chocolate with a tour in the multi-media museum of Maison Cailler, which can well be reached by train.
+Immerse yourself in the world of Swiss chocolate with a tour in the multi-media museum Maison Cailler.
+It can well be reached by train.

 The forum allows you to post your questions and discuss your plans.